 The brake lever is equipped with a brake lever position adjusting dial.
-To adjust the distance between the brake lever and the handlebar grip, turn the adjusting dial while holding the lever pushed away from the handlebar grip.
+To adjust the distance between the brake lever and the throttle grip, turn the adjusting dial while holding the lever pushed away from the throttle grip.

-Make sure that the appropriate setting on the adjusting dial is aligned with the "\(\)" mark on the brake lever.
+Make sure that the appropriate setting on the adjusting dial is aligned with the " \wedge " mark on the brake lever.

 - 1. Brake lever

 - 2. Brake lever position adjusting dial

-- 3. " ∧ " mark
+- 3. "△ " mark

-- Distance between brake lever and handlebar grip
+- 4. Distance between brake lever and throttle grip